waggle-sensor/beehive-server/install.md

 ### Deploy Containers

-Next, we'll specify a deployment directory and spin up all the containers:
+Next, we'll specify a deployment directory and spin up all the containers.
+The deployment directory holds 1.
+Databases 2.
+Nodes Keys 3.
+Beehive Keys 4.
+RMQP data.
+If you remove this directory you loose all persistent stuff.
+The incoming data from the nodes also gets stored under this directory. :

 ```
 export BEEHIVE_ROOT=/path/to/deploy/into